A Kind of Compact Quantum Semigroups: Introduction

 \section{Introduction}

-Gelfand's duality Theorem says that the category of locally compact Hausdorff spaces and continuous maps and the category of commutative C*-algebras and *-homomorphisms are dual to each other.
-In this duality any space $X$ corresponds to $\mathcal{C}_0(X)$, the C*-algebra of all continuous complex valued maps on $X$ vanishing at infinity (note that $X$ is compact if and only if $\mathcal{C}_0(X)=\mathcal{C}(X)$ is unital).
-Thus one can consider a non commutative C*-algebra $A$ as the algebra of functions on a {\it symbolic} quantum space $\Q A$.
+According to the Gelfand duality, the category of compact Hausdorff spaces and continuous maps and the category of commutative unital C*-algebras and unital *-homomorphisms are dual.
+In this duality, any compact space $X$ corresponds to $\mathcal{C}(X)$, the C*-algebra of all continuous complex valued maps on $X$, and any commutative unital C*-algebra corresponds to its maximal ideal space.
+Thus as the fundamental concept in {\it Non-Commutative Topology}, a non-commutative unital C*-algebra $A$ is considered as the algebra of continuous functions on a {\it symbolic} compact non-commutative space $\Q A$.
 In this correspondence, *-homomorphisms $\P:A\to B$ interpret as symbolic continuous maps $\Q\P:\Q B\to\Q A$.
+Since the coordinates observable of a quantum mechanical systems are non-commutative, some times non-commutative spaces are called quantum spaces.

-Woronowicz \cite{W1} and Soltan \cite{S1} have defined a quantum space $\Q C$ of {\it all maps} from $\Q B$ to $\Q A$ and showed that $C$ exists under appropriate conditions on $A$ and $B$.
+Woronowicz \cite{W1} and So{\l}tan \cite{S1} have defined a quantum space $\Q C$ of {\it all maps} from $\Q B$ to $\Q A$ and showed that $C$ exists under appropriate conditions on $A$ and $B$.
 In \cite{S}, we considered the functorial properties of this notion.
 In this short note, we show that if $\Q A$ is a compact finite dimensional (i.e. $A$ is unital and finitely generated) quantum semigroup, and if $\Q B$ is a finite commutative quantum space (i.e. $B$ is a finite dimensional commutative C*-algebra), then $\Q C$ has a canonical quantum semigroup structure.
-In the other words, we construct the non commutative version of semigroup $\mathcal{F}(X,S)$ described as follows:
+In the other words, we construct the non-commutative version of semigroup $\mathcal{F}(X,S)$ described as follows:

 {\it Let $X$ be a finite space and $S$ be a compact semigroup.
 Then the space $\mathcal{F}(X,S)$ of all maps from $X$ to $S$, is a compact semigroup with compact-open topology and pointwise multiplication.}